dwallet-labs/dwallet-network/README_YUVAL.md

     });
 ```

-**Note:** In order to interact with the contract, you need to have the contract's address and the ABI.
+> **Note:** In order to interact with the contract, you need to have the contract's address and the ABI.
 The ABI would be achieved by compiling the contract.
 You can use Hardhat for that too.
-The contract's address would be the address the contract was deployed to.
+The contract's address would be the address to which the contract was deployed to.
 Read more about compiling a smart contract in
 the [Hardhat docs](https://hardhat.org/hardhat-runner/docs/guides/compile-contracts).